JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 ...
 ```

-Referring to the code at
+If we refer to the code at
 [`pallets/offchain-demo/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/lib.rs),
 there is an `offchain_worker` function inside `decl_module!`.
 This is the entry point of the
-off-chain worker that is executed once after each block generation, so we put all the off-chain
+off-chain worker which is executed once per block generation, so all the off-chain
-logic here.
+logic is here.

 Two kinds of transactions can be sent back on-chain from off-chain workers, **Signed Transactions**
 and **Unsigned Transactions**.
 Signed transactions are used if the transaction requires the sender
 to be specified.
-Unsigned transactions are used when the sender does not need to be known, and
+Unsigned transactions are used when the sender does not need to be known and
-additional logic is written in the code to provide extra data verification.
-Let's walk through how
+additional logic in the code provides additional data verification.

-to set up each one.
+Let's walk through how to set each one up:

 ## Signed Transactions

 > **Notes**: This example will have account `Alice` submitting signed transactions to the node in
-off-chain worker, and these transactions have associated fees.
-If you run the node in development
+> the off-chain worker, and these transactions have associated fees.
+If we run the node in development
-mode (with `--dev` flag) using the default sr25519 crypto signature, `Alice` will have initial fund
+> mode (with `--dev` flag) using the default sr25519 crypto signature, `Alice` will have initial funds
-deposited and this example will run all fine.
+> deposited and this example will run all fine.
 >
-> If you are running either not in development mode or switched to another crypto signature, please
+> If this is not done in development mode or switched to another crypto signature, please
-> beware to have account `Alice` setup and be funded to run this example.
+> be aware that `Alice` must be setup and be funded to run this example.

 ### Setup

-For signed transactions, the first thing you will notice is that we have defined another sub-module
+For signed transactions, we have to define a crypto signature sub-module:
-here:

-src:
 [`pallets/offchain-demo/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/lib.rs)

 ```rust